turingschool/curriculum/source/projects/gaming/metro-getting-started.markdown

 {% exercise %}
 ### Exercise

-* Experiment with the x, y, x-factor, and y-factor.
-Moving it around the screen and increasing it's size.
+* Experiment with the x, y, x-factor, and y-factor to move the text around the screen and increasing its size.

 * Create a second label in the scene.

-* Position the first label near the second label you created so that they overlap.
-Change the z-orders around to see how that affects the rendering.
+* Position the first label near the second label you created so that they overlap, then change their z-order to see how that affects the rendering.
 {% endexercise %}

 &nbsp;

 ### Adding a Menu

-Now for the 'killer' feature which is a menu that allows us to exit the game.
+Now for our game's _killer feature_: a menu that allows us to exit.

-When we draw the title, as a label, we need to specify particular values.
-The same is true for a menu:

-* padding
+When drawing a menu we specify:

-    > The spacing or positioning between menu options.
-A value of 20 or above is usually required, but a higher value may be needed if you increase size through x-factor/y-factor.
+* padding &emdash; The spacing between menu options.
+A value of 20 or above is usually required.

-* highlight-color

-    > The color for the currently selected menu option should use.
-This is the exact same format as the previously specified color.
+* highlight-color &emdash; The color for the currently selected menu option, using the same `0x` format as previous colors.

-* options

-    > This is an array with all the name of the menu options.
-This could be: `[ 'Start Game', 'Exit Game' ]`.
+* options &emdash; An array of strings with the menu options, like `[ 'Start Game', 'Exit Game' ]`.

-* model
+* model &emdash; Define the model, here `'metro::models::menu'`.

-    > Again the model is defined.
-This time it should be 'metro::models::menu'.

 {% codesample github jumpstartlab@metro_gaming_tutorial b7bab8f:scenes/title_scene.rb %}

-Run the game again and you should the title and the two menu items.
+Run the game again and you'll see the title and the two menu items.

 {% terminal %}
 $ metro